Press ESC to close

 Manish Pandey

-But it was in 2014, when Pandey had a breakout season with KKR, as he helped them win the trophy.
+Then followed a defining phase with Kolkata Knight Riders (KKR).
+In 2014, Pandey had a breakout season.
+His 401 runs helped KKR win the title.
 He was with them for three more seasons before a four-year run with SRH.

 Leave a Reply